isabella232/Deploy-Scripts/NinjaRMM/README.md

 Run As: `System`

-You should end up with somethign that looks like this:
+You should end up with something that looks like this:

 <table style="align:center"><colgroup><col width="624" /></colgroup>
 	<tbody>